medovina/agtk/README.md

 AGtk is a library of helper classes for GTK 4 in C#.

-Well, actually at the moment there's only one helper class: AGtk.ColView, plus some convenient extension methods for adding actions to a GtkWindow or GtkApplication.
+Well, actually at the moment there's only one helper class: AGtk.ColView, plus some convenient extension methods for working with actions.
 But perhaps I'll add more classes in the future.

 ## AGtk.ColView